Home/Blog/Well-Being/Home Remedies/Effective Chickenpox Treatment at Home: Chicken Pox Home Remedies, Prevention and Much More

 2. Apply calamine lotion

-In chickenpox treatment, apply calamine lotion on irritated skin with a clean finger or cotton swab.
+• Gently spread the lotion on irritated skin using a clean finger or a cotton swab.

 3. Baking Soda Bath

-Baking soda is anti-microbial in nature and aids in chickenpox treatment at home.
-A baking soda bath helps in the management of chickenpox symptoms.
+Baking soda is believed to be antimicrobial and may be used to manage chickenpox symptoms.
 Here’s how you use baking soda for a bath.

 • Fill a bathtub with lukewarm water, enough to cover the affected areas.